MarcoParola/oral3/README.md

 ## Installation

-To install the project, simply clone the repository and get the necessary dependencies:
+To install the project, clone the repository and get the necessary dependencies:
 ```sh
 git clone https://github.com/MarcoParola/oral3.git
 cd oral3